 Increase of body temperature may signal for an infection as the immune system rises it take care of viruses and bacteria.
-It is true for all warm blooded animals, and dogs are included.

-First thing people fall in and consider a healthy dog ill is because of the normal temperature of the dog.
+The first thing people fall in and consider a healthy dog ill is because of the normal temperature of the dog.
 It’s a bit higher than we have.

-Normal body temperature of a dog is (according to “Dog Owner’s Home Veterinary Handbook”):
+A normal body temperature of a dog is (according to “Dog Owner’s Home Veterinary Handbook”):

 - For adult dogs 100 – 102.5 F (37.7 – 39.2 C)

 - For newborn puppies 94 – 97 F (34.4 – 36.1 C)